-These crashes claimed 102 lives, out of which 73 were not wearing a belt.
-When it comes to buckling up, New Hampshire has a 69.9% use rate.
+According to reports from the United States Department of Transportation’s Fatality Analysis Reporting System, New Hampshire recorded 102 fatal crashes in 2017, out of which 73 were not wearing a belt.
+When it comes to buckling up, this state has a 69.9% use rate.

-In addition to failure to use seatbelts, New Hampshire State Police reported that at least 75% of traffic accident fatalities are associated with driving under the influence, speeding, and distracted driving.
+In addition to failure to use seatbelts, the State Police reported that at least 75% of traffic accident fatalities are associated with driving under the influence, speeding, and distracted driving.

-The drinking rate here in New Hampshire is 1.4 compared to the national average of 1.8.
-Compared to the national average of 10.9 for car accident fatality rate, New Hampshire registered 8.6, costing the state an average $167 million annually.
+The drinking rate here is 1.4 compared to the national average of 1.8.
+Compared to the national average of 10.9 for car accident fatality rate, this state registered 8.6, costing the state an average of $167 million annually.

 Like every other state in the U.S, New Hampshire also has its statute of limitations.
 Meaning that you have a time-frame within which you are expected to file your legal claims.